The 2014 LCC Annual General Meeting & Campaigners' Conference will be on Saturday 11th October.

 TO BOOK YOUR PLACE TO ATTEND THE AGM AND CAMPAIGNERS' CONFERENCE CLICK HERE.

-Lunch and refreshments are provided, along with a packed-agenda of workshops and debate on cycling in the capital.
+Lunch is provided for those members attending, and refreshments are provided throughout the day.
+The day will be a packed-agenda with workshops and debate on cycling in the capital.
 The venue is fully accessible and there'll be plenty of bike parking.

 Other practical details and full information about the event will be posted here in due course, but you can contact us firstname.lastname@example.org if you have any questions in the meantime.